geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Add direct index based filename access (i.e. Mirror[\<Index\>].Directlink[\<Index\>].FileName[\<Index\>])

+- [ ] Add a website project file format to store website XML, subject+message TXT and optional credentials

 - [ ] Implement access for APP-plugins to add function to the IScript

-- [ ] Implement image resizing instead of depending on image hosts resize
+- [ ] Implement local image resizing instead of depending on image hosts resize

+- [ ] Implement a default path for saved XML files

+- [ ] Implement a priority index for websites to publish articles first on specific websites

+- [ ] Improve saving and loading files using default path

+- [ ] Improve update system to only close required IntelligeN.exe instance

 ###SDK